How to find credible sources

 To find credible sources, judge each one on who wrote it, what evidence it rests on, and why it was published, and prefer peer-reviewed work, which other experts in the field checked before it appeared.
-This guide is about the judging part: how to tell scholarly from popular, how to confirm an article is genuinely peer-reviewed, how to run a source through the CRAAP test, and how to spot a predatory journal.
+One check sits underneath all of that and gets skipped most: credible-looking is not the same as real, so before you trust a source you confirm it actually exists, a step that matters now that AI can produce a flawless-looking reference for a paper nobody ever wrote.
+This guide is about the judging part: how to tell scholarly from popular and primary from secondary, how to run a source through the CRAAP test, where peer review fits, and how to make sure the source is there at all, with worked examples along the way.
 If you mostly need to know where to look, our guide on finding sources for a research paper covers the search workflow; here we focus on deciding what to trust once you've found it.

 What "credible" really means in academic work